freebsd/kyua/README.md

 * Fedora 20 and above: install the `kyua-cli` package with `yum install kyua-cli`.

-* FreeBSD 10.0 and above: install the `kyua-cli` package with `pkg install kyua-cli`.
+* FreeBSD 10.0 and above: install the `kyua` package with `pkg install kyua`.

-* NetBSD with pkgsrc: install the `pkgsrc/devel/kyua-cli` package.
+* NetBSD with pkgsrc: install the `pkgsrc/devel/kyua` package.

 Should you want to build and install Kyua from the source tree provided here, follow the instructions in the